kis-balazs/machine-learning/README.md

 See also my [ML document library](https://kis-balazs.github.io/ml-docs/).

-ml/dl/cv resources used by me in:
+Public ml/dl/cv resources used by me in:
   - kaggle competitions;
   - research;
   - teaching purposes;